OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Microsoft.PowerShell.Core.md

 ## Description

-This section contains the help topics for the cmdlets that are installed with PowerShell Microsoft.PowerShell.Core module.
-The Core module contains cmdlets and providers that manage the basic features of PowerShell.
+The **Microsoft.PowerShell.Core** snap-in contains cmdlets and providers that manage the basic features of PowerShell.
+PowerShell loads **Microsoft.PowerShell.Core** snap-in automatically at startup.
+This is not a module.
+You can't import it using `Import-Module` or remove it using `Remove-Module`.

 ## Microsoft.PowerShell.Core Cmdlets